waku-org/js-waku/guides/reactjs-store.md

 }
 ```

-Then, define `processMessages` to decode and then store messages in a React state.
+Then, define `processMessages` to decode and then store messages in the React state.
 You will pass `processMessages` as a `callback` option to `WakuStore.queryHistory`.
 `processMessages` will be called each time a page is received from the Waku Store.

 ```js
 const processMessages = (retrievedMessages) => {